securitytxt/security-txt/draft-foudil-securitytxt.md

 in section 3.2 of {{?RFC2350}} and for site operators in section 5.2 of
 {{?RFC2196}}.
-As per {{?RFC7485}}, there is also contact information provided by Regional Internet Registries (RIRs) and domain registries for owners of IP addresses, autonomous system numbers (ASNs) and domain names.
+As per {{?RFC7485}}, there is also contact information provided by Regional Internet Registries (RIRs) and domain registries for owners of IP addresses, autonomous system numbers (ASNs), and domain names.
 However, none of these address the issue of how security researchers can locate contact information and vulnerability disclosure practices for organizations in order to report vulnerabilities.